Gravenstein: History

-According to a common version of events, Gravenstein was brought Denmark by count Carl Ahlstedt, who found it at the monastery L’Abbaye de Hautcombe near Lac du Bourget in Savoyen.
+According to a common version of events, Gravenstein was brought to Denmark by count Carl Ahlstedt, who found it at the monastery L'Abbaye de Hautcombe near Lac du Bourget in Savoyen.
 He sent branches home to his brother, count Frederik the Younger (1662-1708), who grafted them onto an apple tree in the garden of the family's Gråsten Palace.
 The apple cultivar was named "Gråsten" or "Gravenstein" (German variant of the "Gråsten").
 One source claims it was Fredrik himself who brought the cultivar to Gråsten Palace.

 The Gravenstein apple was introduced to western North America in the early 19th century, perhaps by Russian fur traders, who are said to have planted a tree at Fort Ross in 1811.
 The Gravenstein apple was introduced to the Canadian province of Nova Scotia in the 19th century.
 Charles Ramage Prescott, the father of the Nova Scotian apple industry, grew Nova Scotia's first Gravenstein trees in his orchard at Acacia Grove.
 By 1859, Gravenstein trees were commonly cultivated on Nova Scotian farms.
 The Gravenstein apple is still considered the choicest apple by many Nova Scotians, and the local type is listed on the Ark of Taste.